Microsoft Teams: History

-On August 29, 2007, Microsoft purchased Parlano and its persistent group chat product, MindAlign.
-On March 4, 2016, Microsoft had considered bidding $8 billion for Slack, but Bill Gates was against the purchase, stating that the firm should instead focus on improving Skype for Business.
-Qi Lu, EVP of Applications and Services, was leading the push to purchase Slack.
-After the departure of Lu later that year, Microsoft announced Teams to the public as a direct competitor to Slack at an event in New York on November 2, 2016, and was launched worldwide on March 14, 2017.
-It was created during an internal hackathon at the company headquarters, and is currently led by Microsoft corporate vice president Brian MacDonald.
+On August 29, 2007, Microsoft acquired Parlano, the developer of the persistent group chat tool MindAlign.
+Years later, on March 4, 2016, Microsoft considered acquiring Slack for $8 billion.
+However, the proposal was reportedly opposed by Bill Gates, who advocated for focusing on enhancing Skype for Business instead.
+Lu Qi, then executive vice president of Applications and Services, had led the initiative to pursue the Slack acquisition.
+Following Lu's departure later that year, Microsoft announced Microsoft Teams on November 2, 2016, at an event in New York City, positioning it as a direct competitor to Slack.
+Teams launched worldwide on March 14, 2017.
+The service was initially led by corporate vice president Brian MacDonald.

-Slack ran a full-page advertisement in the New York Times acknowledging the competing service.
-Though Slack is used by 28 companies in the Fortune 100, The Verge wrote executives will question paying for the service if Teams provides a similar function in their company's existing Office 365 subscription at no added cost.
-ZDNet reported that the companies were not competing for the same audience, as Teams, at the time, did not let members outside the subscription join the platform, and small businesses and freelancers would have been unlikely to switch.
-Microsoft has since added this functionality.
+In response to the launch, Slack published a full-page advertisement in The New York Times welcoming the competition and outlining its product philosophy.
+Although Slack was used by 28 companies in the Fortune 100, The Verge wrote that executives would question paying for the service if Teams provides a similar function in their company's existing Office 365 subscription.
+However, ZDNET noted that the platforms initially served different markets, as Teams did not support external users, making it less appealing to small businesses and freelancers, a limitation Microsoft later addressed.
 In response to Teams' announcement, Slack deepened in-product integration with Google services.